Evaluation of gum arabic from Acacia senegal var kerensis and Acacia senegal var senegal as a stabilizer in low-fat yoghurt

 Ben N. Chikamai

-Kenya Forestry Research Institute P.O, Nairobi, Kenya
+Kenya Forestry Research Institute P.O , Nairobi , Kenya

-Johnson K. Mwove
+Johnson Mwove Orcid logo

-Johnson K. Mwove
+Johnson Mwove

-Contact Johnson K. Mwove
+Contact Johnson Mwove

-Department of Dairy and Food science and Technology, Egerton University, Nakuru, Kenya
+Department of Dairy and Food science and Technology, Egerton University , Nakuru , Kenya

 Published: 18.01.2020.